Mohamed-Sharif/Scalable-Web-Application-with-ALB-and-Auto-Scaling/architecture-diagram.md

 ## Architecture Overview

 This diagram closely matches the AWS reference style, with a single VPC rectangle, subnets inside, and EC2 instances inside subnets.
+It also includes CloudWatch, SNS, and IAM for monitoring, notifications, and access control.

 ```mermaid
 flowchart TB